-There is a handlist of the Lloyd and Chatterjee books on the old site of of the Centre of South Asian Studies webpage.
+There is a handlist of the Lloyd and Chatterjee books on the old site of the Centre of South Asian Studies webpage.

 It is also possible to search by donor via the Newton Catalogue until the end of the year when Voyager will be replace by Alma.
 Searches across all libraries are carried out on iDiscover.

 To search the holdings note field via Newton enter hkey donor name within a Boolean search